palewire/go-big-with-github-actions/docs/index.md

 # Go big with GitHub Actions

-Learn how to scale up your data pipelines using GitHub’s powerful Actions framework
+Scale up your data pipelines using GitHub’s powerful Actions framework

 ## What you will learn